 Take, Lord, and receive all my liberty, my memory, my understanding, and my entire will—all that I have and call my own.
 You have given it all to me.
 To you, Lord, I return it.
 Everything is yours; do with it what you will.
 Give me only your love and your grace.
 That is enough for me.

-The Contemplation to Attain Love by Paul Coutinho, SJ
+Contemplation to Attain the Love of God by Marina Berzins McCoy